Why Pearson Orthodontics?

 Are there foods I cannot eat with braces?

-Once treatment begins, we will provide you with instructions and a comprehensive list of foods to avoid with braces.
-Examples include ice, hard candy, raw vegetables, and all sticky foods (such as fruit snacks, raisins, or gum).
+Once treatment begins, we will provide you with instructions and a detailed list of foods to avoid with braces.
+Examples include ice, hard candy, raw vegetables, and sticky foods (such as fruit snacks, raisins, or gum).
 You can help prevent broken or damaged braces by carefully following these instructions for the duration of your treatment.

 How often should I brush my teeth with braces?